AmanoTeam/duckpy/README.md

 # Advanced usage:

-You can also set up proxies and/or enable or disable random User-Agents depending on your needs.
+You can also set up proxies or set up custom User-Agent strings depending on your needs.

 ## Setting up proxies:

-You can pass a list with proxies in the Client object, then duckpy will use these proxies to make requests.
+You can pass a list with proxies in the Client object, then duckpy will use these proxies to make requests:

-#### Example:

 ```python
 import duckpy